Chainsaw safety clothing: Chainsaw safety mitt

 A leather mitt is for the operator's left hand that is fitted to, but is free to rotate on, the front bar of the chainsaw.

 The safety mitt ensures that if kickback occurs, the operator's hand remains on the bar of the chainsaw.
 This means that the kickback is more easily controlled, and the chain brake is more easily engaged.
 The safety mitt also protects the operator's left hand in the same way as chainsaw safety gloves.
 The protection on the left hand mitt protects when the chain derails and jumps over the front handle.

-Most safety mitts have a protection class 0 (up to 16 m/s chain speed, see below), but there are mitts available covering class 1 (20 m/s chain speed).
+Most safety mitts have a protection class 0 (up to 16m/s chain speed, see below), but there are mitts available covering class 1 (20m/s chain speed).

 Ear defenders

 Ear defenders and ear plugs attenuate noise to levels that cause little or no damage to the user's hearing.
-Non-electric chainsaws are very loud, typically 115 dB, which is above the recommended exposure limit of 85 dB from the National Institute for Occupational Safety and Health.
+Non-electric chainsaws are very loud, typically 115 dB, which is above the recommended exposure limit of 85dB from the National Institute for Occupational Safety and Health.

 In the EU, ear defenders must comply with EN352-1.